Most Thyroid Patients Take Their Thyroid Medication Incorrectly

 - Acid blockers – Acid blockers can interfere with thyroid medication absorption and include medications like proton pump inhibitors and H2 blockers (4).
 These are commonly used for acid reflux and are available over the counter.

 - Anti-depressants – Anti-depressants, especially SSRIs (5), can interfere with your thyroid medication effectiveness.
 If you are on an SSRI then you may need to up your dose of thyroid medication.

 - Birth control pills – Birth control pills impact something called SHBG (6) (sex hormone binding globulin) and can impact how available thyroid hormone is in your body by binding to it.

 - Diabetes medications – Diabetes medications, especially metformin (7), can impact your TSH levels.
 If you are taking diabetic medication make sure to keep an eye on your TSH and free thyroid hormone levels.

-- Narcotics - Narcotics (8), all types, have a tendency to suppress thyroid function from the brain.
-This can artificially lower your TSH and make it look like you are getting enough thyroid hormone when you really aren't.
+- Narcotics – Narcotics (8), of all types, have a tendency to suppress thyroid function from the brain.
+This can artificially lower your TSH and make it look like you are getting enough thyroid hormone when you really aren’t.

 - Beta-blockers and other blood pressure medications – Blood pressure medications, especially beta-blockers, can block thyroid hormone function in your peripheral tissues.
 Some of these medications are used to treat hyperthyroidism (9)!